mayureshw/mftools/README.md

 ## Getting transaction history from registrar

 Visit CAMS website and use their mailback service for the Transaction Details statement. unzip the file.
-You should get 2 spread sheets namely bals.xls and txns.xls.
+You should get 2 spread sheets.

+Rename the file with name AS*.xls as txns.xls

+Rename the file with name CurrentValuation*.xls as bals.xls.

 ## Generating report